Indefinite Leave to Remain (ILR)

 In addition, you must plan to maintain your relationship after applying and have lived together since your last visa renewal.

-You cannot include time you’ve spent in the UK on any other visa and as a fiancé, fiancée or proposed civil partner.
+You cannot include the time you’ve spent in the UK on any other visa and as a fiancé, fiancée or proposed civil partner.

 6. Financial requirements

-If you’re on the 5 year route
+If you’re on the 5-year route

 The combined annual salary of you and your partner must be at least £18,600.